 Episode 5: When Lee gets infected, you have to choose whether or not to cut off his arm to slow the infection.
 At the end of the episode, you either let Clementine shoot you when you're about to succumb to the infection/blood loss, or just tell her to leave you for dead.

 The trend continues into Season 2.
 The final choice of episode 1 involves risking saving either Pete or his nephew Nick.
-In a mild subversion, Nick will survive if you pick Pete, but his fate is currently unknown, and Pete has a wound which looks scarily like a walker bite.
+In a mild subversion, Nick will survive even if you pick Pete, and Pete is killed no matter your choice.

 In Vince's chapter of the 400 Days DLC, you're chained up to a rational and unapologeticwhite-collarCon Man, and a humanistic and remorseful rapist.
 Walkers surround the bus and a shotgun lands in your lap.
 You can escape with one of them, but it means blowing the foot off the other guy and leaving him to his fate.
 The question is, which one do you escape with and which one do you sacrifice?